Gruiutz/Gruiutz/README.md

 - 👋 Hi, I’m @Gruiutz
-- 👀 I’m interested in coding and snowboarding
+- 👀 I’m interested in coding, mountain biking and snowboarding
 - 🌱 I’m currently learning to use python
 - 📫 How to reach me: my email: gruiaandreipopa@gmail.com